-- All CSR related materials will be considered proprietary. - Only those individuals with a need to know will be allowed to view CSR materials. - Each non Civil Servant (CS) or non Intergovernmental Personnel Act (IPA) Assignee evaluator will sign a NASA Non-Disclosure Agreement (NDA) which must be on file with NASA Research and Education Support Services (NRESS) prior to any CSRs being distributed to that evaluator.
-CS and IPA evaluators are not required to sign an NDA. - All Report Materials will be numbered and controlled, with a record of who has what materials. - Evaluators and Observers will be briefed at a Kickoff telecon on how to handle the CSR material.
-Evaluators will be briefed that they are not allowed to discuss CSRs with anyone outside the Evaluation Panels ever.
-Evaluators will be briefed to not contact anyone outside of their Evaluation Panel to gain insight on any CSR related matter without expressly getting authorization from the Lead Discovery Program Scientist (Dr. Michael New), or the Technical, Management, and Cost (TMC) Panel Chair (Washito Sasamoto) in advance of making the contact.
+- All CSR related materials will be considered proprietary. - Only those individuals with a need to know will be allowed to view CSR materials. - Each non-Civil Servant (CS) or non-Intergovernmental Personnel Act (IPA) Assignee Evaluator will sign a NASA Non-Disclosure Agreement (NDA) which must be on file with NASA prior to any CSRs being distributed to that evaluator. - CS and IPA Evaluators are not required to sign an NDA. - All Report Materials in hardcopy format will be numbered and controlled, and a record will be kept of who has been supplied with what materials, both electronic and hardcopy. - Evaluators and Observers will be briefed at a Kickoff telecon on how to handle the CSR material.
+Evaluators will be briefed that they are not allowed to discuss CSRs with anyone outside the Evaluation Panels ever, unless authorized by NASA.
+Evaluators will be briefed to not contact anyone outside of their Evaluation Panel to gain insight on any CSR related matter without expressly getting authorization from the Discovery Program Scientist (Dr. Thomas Wagner) or the Technical, Management, and Cost (TMC) Panel Chair in advance of making the contact. - SPD-17 detailing Observers at Review Panels will be followed.
+Observers will not have access to CSR or evaluation materials.